asaid-nxt/LibrarySystem/README.md

 ## Library System API Documentation

-This document provides comprehensive details about your Library System API built with Rails 7.
+This document provides comprehensive details about the Library System API built with Rails 7.

 **1. System Architecture**